At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in psychiatry, particularly any roles involving multidisciplinary teamwork, clinical responsibility, and supervision.
-Emphasise your qualifications and any specific training related to the Mental Health Act.
+Use specific examples that demonstrate your skills in these areas.

 How to prepare for a job interview at Vbeyond